 Christina Rivera Cogswell

 Writer.
 Mother.
 Pilgrim.
 Ecofeminist.
 Experiential Educator.
 Intersectional Environmentalist.
 Photographer.
 Daughter.
 Sibling.
 Salsa dancer.
 Divemaster.
-Traveler.
 Activist.
 Between-the-life-cracks blogger.
 Sometimes a good wife.
 More often tired & grumpy.
 Dancing on her best days.
 Fierce, loyal, and loving girlfriend of girlfriends.